alexandrecuer/sharebox/README.md

 # Installation on Heroku (for production)
-You will need a S3 bucket as Heroku has an ephemeral file system
+You will need an heroku account and a S3 bucket as Heroku has an ephemeral file system

+## From a development server

 Install [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli)